JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7918 days**.

-And here is a just a random fact -  **Of all the words Dr. Seuss made up in his storybooks, only one has stuck in the English vocabulary: grinch, which is refers to a killjoy -- and it took more than 20 years**.
+And here is a just a random fact -  **Shark cartilage has been used to make artificial skin for human burn victims**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)